kenshin54/popline/README.md

 ## View Mode

-Popline also support `View Mode`, you can send a twitter, a facebook message, pin an image to pinterst, search with google in `View Mode`
+Popline also support `View Mode`, you can send a twitter, a facebook message, pin an image to pinterest, search with google in `View Mode`

 ```js